yuchenle/tdg-benchs/README.md

 3. *OPENCV_ROOT*: for hog.
 Hog application needs OpenCV library to work, which is already comprised in its own folder.
 Hence, you can either set this EV to *tdg-benchs/hog/lib* or to your own opencv library folder.

 Secondly, run `make` in the root folder of the current repository

+Most applications have their corresponding runtime libraries set at compile time with rpath.
+If not, please set the correct the library path by setting *LD_LIBRARY_PATH*.

 ### For NAS Benchmarks:
 Access to the nas-omp folder and follow the instructions prompted by `make`.
 We